ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 #CS577 #DynamicProgramming #Algorithms

-Linear programming that calculates solutions from "small"
+Linear programming that calculates solutions from "small" to "large".